-The “SERVSIG Best Services Article Award” is presented annually by SERVSIG to the author(s) of the best article in the services literature published during the previous calendar year.
+The “SERVSIG Best Service Article Award” is presented annually by SERVSIG to the author(s) of the best article in the service literature published during the previous calendar year.

 SERVSIG thanks the following selection committee members for their commitment and their work: Dominik Mahr (chair), Janet Davey, Rodula Tsiotsou, Jamie Burton, and Mike Giebelhausen.

 The results are usually announced at the Frontiers in Service conference.
 This year, the following winners and finalists of the 2020 Best Service Article Award were celebrated with a digital ceremony (see at the end of this post).

 Dotzel, T. & Shankar, V. (2019).
 The Relative Effects of Business-to-Business (vs. Business-to-Consumer) Service Innovations on Firm Value and Firm Risk: An Empirical Analysis.
 Journal of Marketing, 83(5), 133–152. doi: 10.1177/0022242919847221.